While we are looking at the chert, the

 inclined cut near a forking point of the shoot.

-The chert preserves not only things but also information on the still
+The chert preserves not only things but also information concerning its

-water.
-The lines running across the face in this picture are cracks.
+running across the face in this picture must be

-of chalcedony from a gel-like precursor stage.
+of hard chert from silica gel.
 They show that

 silicification proceeded at differential rates inside and outside the